 - A free user account registration is mandatory to start using it.

-The article provides to the point information on load testing and the best practices for its implementation.
+This article provides to the point information on load testing and the best practices for its implementation.
 We wish that the software testers reading this post would immensely benefit from these plugins.
 All the three Chrome extensions for web load testing are extremely useful and easy to use.

 If the blog post succeeds in fetching your attention then, please share it with your friends and on the social media.